The Majesty of God

 Jacob did not resent God for not making him stronger and an extrovert like Esau.
 He knew that it was actually more essential to be intelligent to lead a tribe whose calling was to serve God and bring forth the Messiah.
 If a man had strength and daring, but lacked wisdom, he should at least have the wisdom to gather wise counsellors around him and pay serious heed to their advice, but Esau was inclined towards doing what he wanted to do, and that centred around gratifying his flesh.

 In spite of some natural resentment towards his father, Jacob respected Isaac because of God's calling upon him, but it was through his mother that the flame of a passion for God was ignited and received the most nurturing.
-His mother was a beautiful woman from a wealthy family who could have had a wide choice of princes to marry, chieftains who already had their own territory, but because she hungered to know God, she left her home, her family and a familiar culture to marry a man she had never met.
+His mother was a beautiful woman from a wealthy family who could have had a wide choice of princes to marry, chieftains who already had their own territory, but because she hungered to know God, she left her home, her family, and a familiar culture to marry a man she had never met.
 She knew in her heart that it was God's will for her, and that going to live with Isaac and his father presented her with the best opportunity in the whole world to get to know God better, the God who had supernaturally pointed Abraham's servant in her direction.
 In spite of her faults and mistakes, Rebekah was a very special lady.

 We can see from this story that God does not reject people because of sinful behaviour or attitudes, for Jacob had sinful attitudes and behaviour, but rather He rejects people who hold sinful attitudes and refuse to give them up.
-He knew before Esau was born that he would choose to respond to his father's affection and his mother's favouritism of his brother in a stubbornly selfish way, and impute unrighteousness to God, rather than repent of his anger, which was centred in selfishness.
+He knew before Esau was born that he would choose to respond to his mother's favouritism of his brother and Jacob's deceit in a stubbornly selfish way, and impute unrighteousness to God, rather than repent of not resolving his anger appropriately.

 For things to be fair to both brothers, Dad would have to pay more attention to Jacob, which would take some attention away from him, and Dad would have to recognize that Jacob excelled Esau in some ways, which meant that he would find some fault with Esau.
-Esau did not want to give up any of his father's attention, approval, and favour; he wanted it all, and he wanted at least half of his mother's complete acceptance, as well, without having to change anything about himself.
+Esau did not want to give up any of his father's attention, approval, and favour; he wanted it all, and he wanted his mother's complete acceptance, as well, without having to change anything about himself.